 The points of comparison should incorporate the skills you have developed in the description.
-Think about aspects of food that can be used to compare them — taste, smell, texture, appearance — and develop your paragraph along those lines.
+Think about aspects of the classes that can be used to compare them — content, homework, lectures, expectations — and develop your paragraph along those lines.

-- Your paragraph will begin with the topic sentence, which will identify the type of food and the two places you have been served that food.
+- Your paragraph will begin with the topic sentence, which will identify the two classes and where you took those classes.

-- You will then decide what points you will use to compare them — how they taste, how they smell, how they look, the texture, the quality, the ingredients — and think about how they are similar.
+- You will then decide what points you will use to compare them — content, homework, lectures, expectations — and think about how they are similar.
 YOU ARE NOT TALKING ABOUT HOW THEY ARE DIFFERENT.
-YOU SHOULD NOT SAY THAT ONE FOOD IS BETTER THAN ANOTHER.
+YOU SHOULD NOT SAY THAT ONE COURSE IS BETTER THAN ANOTHER.
 YOU SHOULD NOT WRITE ABOUT ONE BEING WORSE THAN THE OTHER.

-- Your paragraph should be clear about what these two foods have in common all throughout the paragraph.
-You will be using the next paragraph (Contrast Paragraph) to talk about how they are different, and to decide which is superior to the other.
+- Your paragraph should be clear about what these classes have in common all throughout the paragraph.
+You will be using the next paragraph (Contrast Paragraph) to talk about how they are different and to decide which is superior to the other.

 - You can use the concluding sentence to transition to the Contrast Paragraph.